conservationtechlab/camml/README.md

 ## Setting up an Anaconda environment for Megadetector

-Both the TFLite and YOLOv8 training pipelines described below leverage an OTS general-animal object detector called Megadetector that is commonly used in the camera trap community.
+Both the TFLite and YOLOv8 training pipelines described below leverage an off-the-shelf general-animal object detector called Megadetector that is commonly used in the camera trap community.
 In this project, we use Megadetector to automatically create boxed data from data only labelled at the image level to produce data that can be used to train custom object detectors (user beware: this strategy has assumptions and possible pitfalls).